 It is also worth keeping in mind that this change has happened while the world population increased 5-fold.
 Had total global production not increased, the GDP per capita would have declined 5-fold.

-Economic historians studied the poverty in Asia in the 19th century for a long time and learned a lot in the 23 years of scholarship since Maddison published his estimates on which B&M rely.
-The new Maddison database has the latest data from historians on this.
+It is important to remember that data coverage in terms of countries is not the same as data coverage in terms of people.
+Global poverty estimates are disproportionately driven by those countries with a large population.
 The population of India and China in 1800 was half a billion.
 This is half of the world population at the time, which was 1 billion.
 And it is two thirds of the total Asian population.
 For both countries we have good data.
-People in both of these countries – and in other Asian countries – were much poorer than the very poor people in Europe – here is one relevant chart.
-It is easier to see if you switch the chart to a logarithmic y-axis.
-India’s GDP per capita was twice as low, China’s GDP per capita was three times lower than the GDP per capita in the UK.
+What that data shows is that people in both of these countries – and in other Asian countries – were much poorer than the very poor people in Europe.
+You can see that in the first chart here: GDP per capita in India and China was less than one third of the GDP per capita in the UK.

-For Africa we have fewer historical estimates, but we have learned more since Maddison 1995 and what we know does not suggest that people in Africa were richer than Europeans at the time.
-The available research on living conditions more broadly – for example the estimates of life expectancy shown in the chart here – do suggest that Africans were in important worse off.
+What we know does not suggest that people in Africa were richer than Europeans at the time however.
+The available research on living conditions more broadly – for example estimates of life expectancy – suggest that Africans were worse off in important ways.

-But you could also ask how much the uncertainty for Africa can possibly matter for our estimates of global poverty.
+Moreover, we can also ask how much the uncertainty surrounding historical data for Africa can possibly matter for our estimates of global poverty.
 The population of Africa accounted for 8% of the world population.
 Even if all people in African at the time were much, much richer this would mean that the global poverty rate would be at most 8% lower (in fact less, because Bourguignon and Morrison estimate that some Africans were not in extreme poverty).